gosulap/Track-Retriever/README.md

 ## Functions

-I made getPlaylistIds and get_playlist_tracks as helpers for getTracks but you are more than welcome to use them
+I made get_playlist_ids and get_playlist_tracks as helpers for get_tracks but you are more than welcome to use them

 ```
 get_tracks(username, client_id, client_secret, redirect_uri, get_names = False)